SeekingFor/jfniki/readme.txt

                because of the way the version is string is generated.

 Finished Chores:
+7c982a8a1ea9 CHORE: Prune out unused files in alien/src directory.
 d29fdea8222e: CHORE: Make cut_release.py use .zip files.  .tgz files are risky to extract.
        http://stackoverflow.com/questions/458436/adding-folders-to-a-zip-file-using-python
        (or just shell execute zip) [just executed in shell]
 cce3742a46d6: CHORE: Write a script to cut releases and insert them into freenet.